aronayne/url-shorten/README.md

 The returned shortened value is a mapping to the long URL and can be used to visit the long URL.

-To visit the page associated using the short URL, enter the following URL into a browser (tested with Firefox) and replace SHORTENED_URL with the shortened value returned by the previous Put request:
+To open the long URL associated that is mapped to the short URL, enter the following URL into a browser (tested with Firefox) and replace SHORTENED_URL with the shortened value returned by the previous Put request:

 ```sh
 http://localhost:8080/shorten/redirect/SHORTENED_URL